 Foreign-born adoptees and persons that were adopted by Missouri residents but subject to the adoption laws of other countries may file a written application with the State Registrar to receive a copy of their unaltered, original, and unamended birth certificate provided that the adoptee is at least eighteen years old.

-012703 Second Read and Referred S Financial & Governmental S138 Organization, Veterans' Affairs & Elections Committee
+012703 Second Read and Referred S Financial & Governmental S138 Organization, Veterans' Affairs & Elections Committee assumptions are true or false.

 022403 Hearing Conducted S Financial & Governmental Org., Veterans' Affairs & Elections Committee